Want personalized picks that fit your family?

 What parents need to know

 Parents need to know that they'll never snack on a chicken strip the same way after seeing Eating Animals, but that doesn't mean they'll never eat meat.
-This important but difficult to watch documentary (narrated by Natalie Portman) tells viewers about the grim practices of factory farms, while suggesting a better way exists.
-You'll see disturbing footage of animals being confined in tiny cages, suffering from disease, being tossed through the air/into a bin, and being rolled by a forklift.
+This important but difficult to watch documentary (narrated by Natalie Portman) tells viewers about the grim practices of factory farms while suggesting that a better way exists.
+You'll see disturbing footage of animals being confined in tiny cages, suffering from disease, being tossed through the air or into a bin, and being rolled by a forklift.
 Swearing includes "ass" and "f--k," and there's a verbal reference to a cow being raped to death by bulls.
-The way shadowy "Big Ag" is portrayed could upset/scare sensitive viewers.
+The way that shadowy "Big Ag" is portrayed could upset/scare sensitive viewers.
 But the interviewed advocates, including people who breed animals for eventual slaughter, care deeply about animals, and their compassion is contagious.
 Ultimately, the movie's objective is to outrage and influence viewers to demand change within the industry by changing their own eating habits and purchasing decisions.

 What's the story?

 Adapted from Jonathan Safran Foer's nonfiction book, EATING ANIMALS is a critical examination of the changes in America's farming system over the last 40 years.
 Narrated by producer Natalie Portman, the documentary shows the harmful impact that factory farms are having on America's environment, economy, health, and identity.
 Through historical accounts and interviews with independent farmers and industrial farming/USDA whistleblowers, the film argues that agribusiness (aka "Big Ag") creates conditions in which everyone -- animals, farmers, communities, taxpayers, and consumers -- suffers in pursuit of efficiency and profits.

 Is it any good?